 Support for column and solvent switching valves enables rapid multi-column and multi-solvent screening for maximum instrument utilization and efficiency, while dynamic preparation of aqueous solutions (e.g. for pH screening) is available with quaternary pumps, saving analyst time and materials.

 No MS?
 No Problem!
-Trend Responses may be used to holistically evaluate chromatograms and do away with the need to track peaks altogether during screening experiments where tracking can prove very challenging.
+Trend Responses may be used to holistically evaluate chromatograms and do away with the need to track peaks altogether during chemistry screening experiments where tracking peaks within the CDS can prove challenging.

 Contact us for more information or to arrange a demonstration.